paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `PHYL_chlorobiales_genomes_RaxML_proteintree.tre`: the phylogenetic tree constructed using *Chlorobium limicola* as the core genes and the entire modern reference Chlorobiales genomes downloaded from the NCBI assembly database and the ancient *Chlorobium* genomes on the nucleotide level
-  - `PHYL_eggnog_mapper.xlsx`: the resulting tables from the EGGNOG analysis that functionally classifies the contigs of all ancient *Chlorobium* MAGs and 4 modern reference genomes
   - `PHYL_pruned_ancient_clade_boostrap_proteintree.tre`: the pruned tree of Chlorobiales genomes that is constructed using all modern genomes classified upto a species level and the ancoent *Chlorobium* genomes
   - `PHYL_AFSA_clustered_family.faa`: a list of modern AFSA that contain a single A-factor domain resembling